On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Appendix

-\paragraph{Cue Influence in Different Architectures.} The transformer experiments conducted on the PASCAL Context dataset demonstrate results comparable to those obtained on the Cityscapes dataset (cf.\ \cref{tab:CueInfluenceCityscapes}).
+\paragraph{Cue influence in different architectures.} The transformer experiments conducted on the PASCAL Context dataset (see \cref{tab:CueInfluencePascaltransformer}) demonstrate results comparable to those obtained on the Cityscapes dataset (cf.\ Table 2 of the paper).
 These findings suggest that the influence of cues remains largely consistent between CNN and transformer architectures, as the order of cues has not experienced significant changes (see last column of \cref{tab:CueInfluencePascaltransformer} for reference).